Lyme disease and related tick-borne infections

 Symptoms of Lyme disease are diverse, can vary from person to person, and can appear and disappear at different times.
-Symptoms tend to follow the course of Lyme disease, which typically occurs in three stages:
+Symptoms typically occur in 3 stages:

-- Stage 1 is called early localized Lyme disease.
-It occurs 3 – 30 days after the tick bite when the infection has not yet spread throughout the body.
+- Stage 1 is early localized Lyme disease.
+It occurs 3 to 30 days after the tick bite when the infection has not yet spread throughout the body.

 Early Localized Lyme Disease

-In the majority of cases, the first sign of Lyme disease is the appearance of a bull's-eye skin rash called erythema migrans (EM).
-It usually develops about 1 - 2 weeks after the bite, but can appear as soon as 3 days or as late as 1 month after.
+In the majority of cases, the first sign of Lyme disease is the appearance of a bull's-eye rash called erythema migrans (EM), which surrounds the site of the bite.
+It usually develops about 1 to 2 weeks after the bite, but can appear as soon as 3 days or as late as 1 month after.
 In some cases, it is never detected.
 The rash is often accompanied by flu-like symptoms such as low-grade fever, headache, fatigue, neck pain and stiffness, and body aches.

 The bull's-eye skin rash is considered the classic sign of Lyme disease.
 It usually appears on the thigh, buttock, or trunk in older children and adults, and on the head or neck in younger children.